Rental Property Cash Flow Calculator

 No. Net operating income is income after vacancy and operating expenses, before debt service.
 Monthly cash flow subtracts the modeled principal-and-interest payment after NOI.

-Why can cash flow be positive while the verdict says Below target?
+Why can positive cash flow still show Below target?

-Why are no results shown after I edit the loan fields?
+Why did results disappear after changing loan fields?

 A financed deal needs a Loan term greater than zero.
-Use a 100% down payment and a zero loan term only when modeling an all-cash purchase.
+Use a 100% Down payment with a zero loan term only when modeling an all-cash purchase.

 Glossary: